 The tour begins in the valley town of Paro with a visit to one of the largest monasteries, Rinpung Dzong.
-It is known best for the amazing wooden carvings on the doors and windows, fourteen shrines and chapels along with cultural wall paintings.
-The next day takes you to the Chele La pass at 3988m in between the Paro and Haa valley, with majestic views of Mt.
+It is best known for the amazing wooden carvings on the doors and windows, fourteen shrines and chapels, and cultural wall paintings.
+The next day takes you to the Chele La pass at 3988m between the Paro and Haa valley, with majestic views of Mt.
 Jumolhari and Jichu Drake.
 After a three-hour hike, you reach Kung Karpo La towards the Kila Gompa nunnery.
-The nunnery is a meditation center for the practicing nuns.
+The nunnery is a meditation center for practicing nuns.

-The nest day’s hike takes you to Tango from Begana.
-The Tango Dzong built in the 12th century by Lama Drukpa Kunley/ Divine Madman holds the sandalwood statue of Chenresig.
-You will spot many monks in their maroon outfit, practicing meditation.
-You will then visit the Cheri Goemba which is currently a teaching center and meditational retreat.
+The next day’s hike takes you to Tango from Begana.
+The Tango Dzong, built in the 12th century by Lama Drukpa Kunley/ Divine Madman, holds the sandalwood statue of Chenresig.
+You will spot many monks in their maroon outfits, practicing meditation.
+You will then visit the Cheri Goemba, which is currently a teaching center and meditational retreat.
 Along the way, you can spot many Gorals- mountain goats.

 You will take a drive to the Dochula pass and view the 108 memorial Druk Wangyal chortens on the next day.
-Then you will head to Lungchuzekha monastery through rhododendron clad forest.
+Then you will head to Lungchuzekha monastery through the rhododendron-clad forest.
 The same day tour takes you to Punakha Dzong sitting in between the Mo Chhu and Pho Chhu river.
 It was once the administrative center for the government of Bhutan.

-The next day's hike is around the Punakha Village where you will visit the Khamsum Yueley Namgyal chorten through Yabesha village.
+The next day's hike is around the Punakha Village, where you visit the Khamsum Yueley Namgyal chorten through Yabesha village.
 Then begin your walk to Chimi Lakhang through Lobesa.
-The Chimi Lhakhang built by the Divine Madman contains phallus paintings and objects which was promoted by him.
-On the next day, you will drive to Phobjikha valley with views of semi-tropical vegetation and an alpine environment towards Lawala Pass at 3200m.
-The main attraction of the day is the Gangtey monastery where the black-necked Cranes are known to circle the monastery when they come to roost in the winter.
+The Chimi Lhakhang built by the Divine Madman contains phallus paintings and objects which he promoted.
+The next day, you will drive to Phobjikha valley with views of semi-tropical vegetation and an alpine environment towards Lawala Pass at 3200m.
+The day's main attraction is the Gangtey monastery, where the black-necked Cranes are known to circle the monastery when they come to roost in the winter.

 You will head on from Gangtey to Longtey village on the next day.
 After visiting the Kaychu La pass, you will take a descend to Longtey village.
-You visit the largest Dzong in Bhutan, Trongsa which is known to house as many as 25 temples.
+You visit the largest Dzong in Bhutan, Trongsa, known to house as many as 25 temples.

-The next day’s drive to Bhumtang stops briefly at Yathra factory where you can witness the women engaged in textile weaving.
+The next day’s drive to Bhumtang stops briefly at the Yathra factory, where you can witness the women engaged in textile weaving.
 After reaching Bumthang, you will visit Chamkhar Town and get introduced to the locals.
 You will begin the next day’s hike to Kurje Lhakhang through the Chokhor Valley.
 Kurje Lakhang is known to be the place where spiritual leader Guru Rimpoche left the secret spiritual treasure.
-From there you move on to Dorjibi village and then to another landmark Tamshing Goemba.
+From there, you move on to Dorjibi village and then to another landmark Tamshing Goemba.

-You will take a short visit to the Kyichu Lakhang on the next day after flying to Paro from Bumthang.
-Kyichu is known best for one of its oldest temples Jowo Temple built in the 7th century.
+You will take a short visit to the Kyichu Lakhang the next day after flying to Paro from Bumthang.
+Kyichu is known best for one of its oldest temples, Jowo Temple, built in the 7th century.
 This is also one of the places which are known to hold spiritual treasures concealed by Guru Rimpoche.

-The next day’s hike is a special one as you visit the cultural icon, Tiger’s Next Monastery where Guru Rimpoche is known to have flown on a tiger’s back and meditated for 3 months.
-You can visit the two caves Thulo Phuk and Pel Phuk known for their cultural significance.
+The next day’s hike is a special one as you visit the cultural icon, Tiger’s Nest Monastery, where Guru Rimpoche is known to have flown on a tiger’s back and meditated for three months.
+You can visit the two caves Thulo Phuk and Pel Phuk, known for their cultural significance.
 After an excursion of the amazing architectural wonders in the landscape of Bhutan, you will head back home on the next day’s flight from Paro International airport.

 The Bhutan Drukyul hiking tour begins with your flight to the valley town of Paro.
 As you land at the Paro International Airport, the only international airport in Bhutan, you will experience the adventure of flying closely between the high hills, a challenge on its own.
 The mountains are seen in a panoramic view from the window.
-Our representatives will welcome you at Third Rock Adventures, then transferred to your respective hotel.
+Our Bhutanese guide will welcome you, then transferred you to your respective hotel.

-You will begin your day tour on today itself.
+You will begin your day tour today itself.
 Your first hike will take you to Rinpung Dzong after crossing an old wooden bridge.
-Rinpung meaning ‘fortress of the heaps of jewels’ is one of Paro's most prominent monasteries as it is one of the largest in Bhutan.
-Built-in the 15th century by the Drukpa Lineage of the Kagyu sect as a fortress, Rinpung now serves as a monastery.
+Rinpung, meaning ‘fortress of the heaps of jewels,’ is one of Paro's most prominent monasteries as it is one of the largest in Bhutan.
+Built in the 15th century by the Drukpa Lineage of the Kagyu sect as a fortress, Rinpung now serves as a monastery.
 You will head upwards by crossing long stone stairs to reach the main building.
 The main attractions of this monastery are the fourteen shrines and chapels found inside.
 You can spot the fine wall paintings and the wood-carved windows and doors.